-The Company also limits its exposure to potential losses from a Participant default through a multilateral netting contract and limited cross-guaranty agreement with DTC, NSCC and OCC, under which these clearing agencies have agreed to make payments to each other for unsatisfied obligations of a common defaulting Participant to the extent they have excess resources of the defaulting participant.
+The Company also limits its exposure to potential losses from a Participant default through a multilateral netting contract and limited cross-guaranty agreement with DTC, NSCC and OCC, under which these clearing agencies have agreed to make payments to each other for unsatisfied obligations of a common defaulting Participant.
+This arrangement is designed to provide a mechanism for the sharing of excess net resources of a common defaulting Participant held at one clearing agency to cover losses incurred at another clearing agency.

-15. SUBSEQUENT EVENTS
+16. SUBSEQUENT EVENTS

-The Company evaluated events and transactions occurring after December 31, 2022 through February 27, 2023, the date these financial statements were available to be issued, for potential recognition or disclosure.
+The Company evaluated events and transactions occurring after December 31, 2024 through the date these financial statements were issued for potential recognition or disclosure.
 No events or transactions occurred during such period that would require recognition or disclosure in these financial statements.